Optimisation of time-ordered processes in the finite and asymptotic regime

-The derivation of eq. (\ref{perturbed}) relies on the hypothesis that the optimal slack variables $V:=\{V_k\}_k$ for policy $x=\bar{x}$ are unique.
-Should not this be true, the procedure to compute $D^+\nu(\bar{x})$ requires solving a non-convex optimization problem.
-The reader can find it in Appendix \ref{app:gradient}, together with a heuristic to tackle it.
+The derivation of Eq.~(\ref{perturbed}) relies on the hypothesis that the optimal slack variables $V:=\{V_k\}_k$ for policy $x=\bar{x}$ are unique.
+Should this not be true, the procedure to compute $D^+\nu(\bar{x})$ requires solving a nonconvex-optimization problem.
+The reader can find it in App.~\ref{app:gradient}, together with a heuristic to tackle it.

-Now, let us return to the case of a multi-variate policy $x$.
-If the gradient $\nabla_x \nu(\bar{x})$ exists, then its $i^{th}$ entry corresponds to the limit
+Now, let us return to the case of a multivariate policy $x$.
+If the gradient $\nabla_x \nu(\bar{x})$ exists, then its $i${th} entry corresponds to the limit

 Each of these entries can be computed, in turn, via the procedure sketched above.
 This requires solving an optimization problem of complexity comparable to that of computing $\nu(\bar{x})$.
 Moreover, each such optimization can be performed separately for each coordinate of $x$.
 Namely, the process of computing the gradient of $\nu(\bar{x})$ can be \emph{parallelized}.
-This allows us, through (\ref{gradient_descent}), to optimize over policies consisting of arbitrarily many parameters, as long as we have enough resources to compute $\nu(\bar{x})$.
+This allows us, through Eq.~(\ref{gradient_descent}), to optimize over policies consisting of arbitrarily many parameters, as long as we have enough resources to compute $\nu(\bar{x})$.